Recoskie/JDasm/README.md

 Help, and documentation.
 ------------------------------------------------------------

-Using JFH-Disassembly Basic: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Basics.html">Link</a>
+Using JFH-Disassembly Basics: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Basics.html">Link</a>

 ------------------------------------------------------------
 Running the application.